PseudoDevs/IamGhost/abcmd1.md

-Last updated: 2024-04-13 18:59:36
+Last updated: 2024-04-13 19:00:09
-Random Quote: Ted: "Robin and I already had our backslide.
-Last Thanksgiving, not even that long ago."Stella: "Did you place a large bet against yourself?" - Stella Zinman
+Random Quote: I find Social Media to be a soul-sucking void of meaningless affirmation. - Wednesday Addams